 Third-party controls check

-There are a lot of third-party controls that are often used for Visual Basic applications.
-And some of them are not compatible with .NET.
-If you continue using them, it can decrease your .NET app performance and speed.
-Does your software have third-party controls like that?
-It will be good to find alternatives for them.
+There are third-party controls used with Visual Basic that are not compatible with .NET.
+If you continue using those controls, it can decrease your app performance and speed.

 Quality Control is important during migration as well as before it.
 If your code is unclear and has many bugs, the better decision will be to choose a rewriting migration strategy.
 If you convert poor quality code VB6 to .NET automatically, you will have to spend too much time on bug fixing.
 For business owners, it means lost time and money.

 This step is quite obvious.
 Better preparation before VB6 to .NET migration will help to reduce the number of bugs significantly.
 Do not postpone bug fixing to give your app users the best user experience.

 After successful migration and bug fixing, it is always a good idea to think about how you can improve your software.
 Isn’t it outdated?
 Does it cover all business needs?
 Are there some functions that need reimplementation?